StarManTheGamer/poly-newdocs/docs/objects/game/Game.md

 !!! note "Remarks"

     The value will differ depending on if it is being accessed through a Script or a LocalScript, as LocalScripts can only see instances that are relevant to the client.

-## Events

-### Rendered { event }

-Called every frame after the place has been rendered

-!!! warning "Notice"

-    The server is incapable of rendering frames; rather, on server Scripts, the event will fire at the server's tick rate which may vary between 1-30Hz.

-    It is recommended to only listen to this event on LocalScripts.